Leasey.AI

 • Digital lease generation with customizable templates and e-signature capabilities

-• Maintenance request portals with vendor assignment and tracking features
+• Maintenance request portals with vendor assignment and work order tracking features

-• Customizable reporting tools for tracking KPIs and financial performance
+• Customizable reporting tools for tracking key performance indicators (KPIs), which are measurable values that track business goals, and financial performance

 • API connections for accounting software integration, though compatibility varies